Student Health Services

-A case of Ebola virus disease (EVD) was confirmed by the Centers for Disease Control and Prevention (CDC) in a patient presently in Isolation at Texas Health Presbyterian Hospital in Dallas.
-The patient recently arrived from Liberia.
+A patient died from Ebola virus disease (EVD) at Texas Health Presbyterian Hospital in Dallas after arriving from Liberia.
 EVD is currently occurring mostly in the West African countries of Guinea, Sierra Leone, Liberia, Nigeria, and Senegal.

 If you are planning travel to one of the affected countries or if you are a returning traveler from one of the affected countries, please contact Student Health at 214-645-8690.

 Travel to this region of West Africa should be avoided if at all possible until this outbreak subsides.
 If you must travel there, you could check in with Student Health before you go and after you return.

 Know the symptoms of Ebola – fever, headache, joint and muscle aches, weakness, diarrhea, vomiting, stomach pain, lack of appetite, and in some cases bleeding.
 In the event of onset of these symptoms or fever more than 100 degrees or higher, DO NOT REPORT TO SCHOOL.
 Call SHS immediately at 214-645-8690 for further guidance.